-Our programs emphasize Zen practice and its relevance to daily living.
-Beginners as well as seasoned meditators are welcome, and instruction is provided.
-Practice opportunities include public meditation meetings, monthly retreats, classes, and intensive study.
+Our approach and programs emphasize Zen practice and its relevance to our daily lives.
+Beginners as well as seasoned meditators are welcome.

 Deep Streams Zen Institute is in the tradition of the Diamond Sangha, a Zen Buddhist society founded in 1959 by Robert and Anne Aitken.
 A international network of centers, the Diamond Sangha evolved from the lineage of the Sanbokyodan, the Fellowship of the Three Treasures, in Kamakura, Japan, which is based on the teachings of Harada Dai'un Roshi.
 It was founded by Harada Roshi's successor, Yasutani Haku'un Roshi, in the mid-1950's, and led by Yamada Koun Roshi, Robert Aitken-Roshi's root teacher.
 It is a revitalization of the ancient Soto stream of Zen, incorporating authentic koan practice.
 Joseph Bobrow is a Dharma heir of Robert Aitken Roshi.